DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

     });
 ```

+TODO - Explain what you see in the cloud demo.
 And now a user should be able to use the cloud-hosted demo identity provider.

+TODO - Think about this note
 {{% notice note %}}
 The quickstart UI auto-provisions external users.
 As an external user logs in for the first time, a new local user is created, and all the external claims are copied over and associated with the new user.
 The way you deal with such a situation is completely up to you though.
 Maybe you want to show some sort of registration UI first.
 The source code for the default quickstart can be found [here](https://github.com/DuendeSoftware/IdentityServer.Quickstart.UI).
 The controller where auto-provisioning is executed can be found [here](https://github.com/DuendeSoftware/IdentityServer.Quickstart.UI/blob/main/Quickstart/Account/ExternalController.cs).
 {{% /notice %}}